Gladymar Torres

 Gladymar Torres (born 26 March 2003) is a Puerto Rican sprinter.
 She is a national record holder and national champion over 100 metres.
 She competed at the Paris 2024 Summer Olympics.

-Career
+Biography

 She lowered her 100 metres personal best to 11.20 seconds at the Ibero American Athletics Championships in May 2024.

 She was selected for the Paris Olympics in July 2024.
 She set a national record time of 11.12 seconds on 2 August 2024 to qualify for the semi finals of the 100 metres at the 2024 Summer Olympics in Paris.

 In September 2025, she competed in the 100 metres at the 2025 World Championships in Tokyo, Japan.

+Competing in the 100 metres at the 2026 Ibero-American Championships in Athletics, she placed sixth in the final.
+At the championships, she won a bronze medal with Eloy Benitez, Adrian Canales and Frances Colon in the mixed 4 x 100 metres relay.
+She was also part of the gold medal winning women's 4 x 100 metres relay team at the championships alongside Colón, Adanelys Rodríguez, and Legna Echevarría, running 43.78 seconds.
+In June 2026, the same quartet won the silver medal in the women's 4 × 100 m relay team, and set a new national record time of 43.42 seconds, at the 2026 Pan American Championships in Athletics.
+In August, she won the silver medal in the 100 metres at the 2026 CAC Games in Santo Domingo, Dominican Republic.

 Personal life

 She attended Ana G. Méndez University.